 As a voting constituent, your opinion holds a lot of weight.
 Candidates could win or lose the election based on the way you vote.

 Letters and emails are one of the simplest ways to engage candidates and politicians about bike riding, an issue you care about.

 First, you’ll need to know your federal electorate.
 If you don’t know it, you can use your postcode to find out: https://electorate.aec.gov.au/

-A quick Google or Facebook search will turn up the contact information for candidates from other parties and independents.
+For smaller party or independent candidates, a quick Google or Facebook search will turn up the contact information for candidates from other parties and independents.

 Tips for writing an email or letter

 Make sure you use the candidate’s correct title and contact details.

 Politicians who have been or are government ministers will have the title “The Honourable” prefixing their name.
 For example, use The Hon.
 Mr/Mrs/Ms/Dr First Name Last Name MP’ in the case of Ministers who are MPs or ‘Senator the Hon.
 First Name Last Name’ in the case of Ministers who are Senators.